Delivers lasting gloss and tames flyaways on normal-to-thick hair with a boar-plus-nylon blend that reaches dense sections.

 - Thick hair: Works well because the nylon helps reach the scalp, though many owners still detangle with a paddle first and then finish with the Mason Pearson.

-- Curly and wavy hair: Use on fully dry hair and only when you plan to stretch or smooth.
-If you want to keep clumps intact, stick to a wet detangle and finish with a flexible spray instead.
+- Curly and wavy hair: Use on fully dry hair and only when the goal is to stretch or smooth.
+If keeping clumps intact is the priority, stick to a wet detangle and finish with a flexible spray instead.

 Pros